robfig/play-coffee/README.md

 ## Known issues

 1. It is currently impossible to use String interpolation in Inline Coffee (since the Play! template syntax clashes, and it is evaluated first)
-2. Coffee compilation errors presently write their error message in place of the compiled javascript.
-Instead, they should result in a helpful error page (showing the offending line of code)just like other errors.